fieryWalrus1002/pylegoclassifier/README.md

 however_you_print_in_matlab(imgseg.dummy_method(img))

 4. you should get a string response with the type of the object.
 I'm aiming for the ndarray but its interesting to know what comes back.

+# stuff that python needs to have installed on the system in order to work:
+'c:\yourPythonDirectory\python.exe -m pip install numpy matplotlib opencv-contrib-python scipy skimage pandas sklearn'

+That command will install all of the modules currently needed to run this.